siteddv/Mogo/README.md

 # "MoGo" landing page

 ## About
 Training landing page about some team that demonstrates the developer's skills at the moment.
-I'm studying frontend and practice a lot.
-I made this landing for practical purposes

 ## Mission
 The main mission of creation this landing page is to acquire practical skills of adaptive layout of a single-page website.